bruibro/personal-website/content/home/experience.md

     date_start: '2017-03-01'
     date_end: '2017-06-01'
     description: |2-
         * Analyzed and interpreted data from accelerometers.
-        * Implemented an instrument of data extraction and processing of binary files in C# with the Visual Studio environment.
+Data processing software developed in C#.
-        * Exploited digital filters to make statistical analysis of the extracted data with the developed application.
+        * Exploited digital filters to make statistical analysis of the data extracted with the developed software.

 design: